Configuration

 NetworkInterfaceDriver

-This driver allows controlling a network interface (such as Ethernet or WiFi) on the exporter using NetworkManager.
+as Ethernet or WiFi) on the exporter using NetworkManager.

 The configuration is based on dictionaries with contents similar to NM’s connection files in INI-format.
 Currently basic wired and wireless configuration options have been tested.